Analytical insights into the Agriculture Sector in SA's Mount Barker District

-The Mount Barker Agriculture Sector workforce in 2016 was older and more female orientated.
-They were more educated, but less likely to be working full-time which led to a lower median income than the state average.
+The Mount Barker Agriculture Sector workforce in 2021 was slightly older and much more female orientated.
+They were more educated, but had a lower median income than the state average.

-In 2016, the main occupations of local workers in the Agriculture Sector were Farmers and Farm/Garden Workers.
+In 2021, the main occupations of local workers in the Agriculture Sector were Livestock Farmers and Crop Farmers.

-The two top field of study areas for qualified workers were Agriculture and Horticulture/Viticulture.
+The two top field of study areas for qualified workers were Agriculture and Business and Management.

-In 2016, the most common age bracket for local workers in the Agriculture Sector was 55 to 64 year olds (23%).
-In contrast, this age bracket was only the second highest for South Australia workers as a whole in the sector.
+In 2021, the most common age bracket for local workers in the Agriculture Sector was 65 year and overs (26%).
+In contrast, this age bracket was only the third highest for South Australia workers as a whole in the sector.

-The region had lower shares of Agriculture Sector workers aged between 15 to 34 but a higher share of 55 and over workers compared to the South Australia average.
+The region had similar shares of Agriculture Sector workers aged between 15 to 34, but a higher share of 55 and over workers compared to the South Australia average.